 He is actively involved with Emory University, and has served on the Emory Law Alumni Board since 2012.
 He also sits on the Emory Law Journal Board of Consultants and the Emory Law School Supreme Court Advocacy Project Advisory Board.

-Kurt lives with his family in Candler Park, and is a Den Leader in Cub Scout Pack 586.
+Kurt lives with his family in Candler Park, and is the Committee Chair of Cub Scout Pack 586.

 - Impact of Shelby County v.
 Holder on 2018 and 2020 Election Cycles, America Votes!
 Challenges to Modern Election Law and Voting Rights (4th Ed.
 2019).